CodingKao/Javascript-401d53-class43/README.md

 - Your dev environment should be properly working
 - Other users should be able to scan your QR and see your app on any device
 - All of your core "features" should be working properly

+### Milestone 2 - Product Delivery

+- Quality and Thoughtful Styling using css-in-js
+- Right sized tap targets, good contrast
+- Dark and Light Modes
+- Well thought through UX
+  - Be considerate of individuals that primarily use their thumbs, left or right hands